- Personal Injury

 Des Moines Personal Injury Lawyer

-At McCarthy & Hamrock, P.C., you will an aggressive Des Moines personal injury lawyer who will fight for you.
+At McCarthy & Hamrock, P.C., you will find aggressive Des Moines personal injury lawyers who will fight for you.
 We will seek compensation for your injuries and help you recover what you've lost.
 We can negotiate with the insurance company to get the highest settlement they will offer.
 If they don't offer a satisfactory settlement, however, we have no fear of taking them on in court.
-Our attorneys have more than four decades of legal experience for your to rely upon.
+Our attorneys have more than seven decades of legal experience for you to rely upon.
 Call us today at (515) 279-9700 to set up a consultation.

-We are based in West Des Moines, and represent accident victims throughout the Des Moines area, including anywhere in Polk County or Dallas County.
+We are based in West Des Moines, and represent accident victims throughout the state of Iowa, including anywhere in Polk County or Dallas County.

 Iowa Personal Injury Information Center